Table of Contents

 This is because algorithms, as José Rabal, Security Advisor at Tarlogic, argues, become obsolete over time.

-To prevent these vulnerabilities, OWASP recommends:
+To prevent these weaknesses, OWASP recommends:

 - Classify the data processed, stored, or transmitted by an application, identify particularly sensitive data, and apply security controls based on this classification.